 Definition of the target groups

 For those pupils that due to different reasons may not be integrated into mainstream schools, special education schools are established.
 Usually these schools are specialized (school for hearing-impaired and deaf; school for weak-eyed and sightless, etc.) but may also organize classes for pupils with other kind of development problems.
-For pupils with heavy mental or several heavy development disabilities rehabilitation centres are established in order to teach/prepare children for life in society and for being able to take care of themselves.
+For pupils with heavy mental or several heavy development disabilities rehabilitation centres are established in order to teach/prepare children for life in society and for teaching them to be able to take care of themselves.

 Admission requirements and choice of school